material-motion/material-motion/specifications/motion_family/tween.md

 # Tween motion family

-The tween motion family allows a motion engineer to describe tween animations for properties on an element.
+The tween motion family allows a director to describe tween animations for properties on an element.

 ## Examples